cgruver/ocp-4-18-nested-container-tech-preview/README.md

 Now, that we have that out of the way here are the changes that you need to apply to your cluster:

-1. Enable the feature gates for `UserNamespacesSupport` and `ProcMountType`
+1. Enable the feature gates for `UserNamespacesSupport`, `ProcMountType`, and `UserNamespacesPodSecurityStandards`

    ```bash
    oc patch FeatureGate cluster --type merge --patch '{"spec":{"featureSet":"CustomNoUpgrade","customNoUpgrade":{"enabled":["ProcMountType","UserNamespacesSupport","UserNamespacesPodSecurityStandards"]}}}'